hengruizhang98/mvgrl/README.md

 ```
 ###### Node Classification

-For semi-supervised node classification on 'Cora', 'Citeseer' and 'Pubmed', we provide 2 implementions:
+For semi-supervised node classification on 'Cora', 'Citeseer' and 'Pubmed', we provide two implementations:

 1. full-graph training, see 'main.py', where we contrast the local and global representations of the whole graph.
 2. subgraph training, see 'main_sample.py', where we contrast the local and global representations of a sampled subgraph with fixed number of nodes.

-For larger graphs(e.g. Pubmed), it would be hard to calculate the graph diffusion matrix(i.e, PPR matrix), so we try to approximate it with [APPNP](https://arxiv.org/abs/1810.05997), see funtion 'process_dataset_appnp'  in 'node/dataset.py' for details.
+For larger graphs(e.g. Pubmed), it would be hard to calculate the graph diffusion matrix(i.e., PPR matrix), so we try to approximate it with [APPNP](https://arxiv.org/abs/1810.05997), see function 'process_dataset_appnp'  in 'node/dataset.py' for details.

 ```python
 # Enter the 'node' directory